In Good Relation

 It was a heavy weight for some.
 Women in the kitchen.
 (Apollonia is merely a set of exploding breasts, after all.)
 Nationalism based on the flavor of cheese, polka, beer, skin and language.
 Not one industrialized war, but two.
 We treated land and country like women, to be protected and owned.

 That's the thing.
 It's not so far a distance from dominion over the land to the rest of our relationships.
 Cleaving ourselves from the earth set off a nuclear reaction.

 Where was your grandparents' home up here, husband?
 A Jewish family escaping trauma in waterskis.

-Yes, the Ashkenazi Passover seder plate is a rare blessing to the earth, tying a wandering culture to the land.
 My white culture finds those bitter herbs useful on school cultural highlight days.

 How about Swedish pancakes for dinner?

-Are elves the most we can hope for in white culture?
+Good god, are elves the most we can hope for in white culture?

 We're in town now, passing lawn signs.
 Vote for [white face].
 In our white culture, I notice everyone's a fighter.
 Battleground states, mavericks, brawler.
 We don't feel represented by healers in our culture.

 But can you fight climate change?
 Fight the earth, if you are earth?